wtfcolt/ProjectSaphonReleases/README.md

-# wtfcolts project release github
+# wtfcolts project release repository

 Project Saphon is the working name for a project I'm very slowly and very unprofessionally working on.
 Keep expectations low.